BOUGIE APOCALYPSE

-We’d been rolling slow for the last hour, headlights off, using the moonlight and sheer stubbornness to navigate.
-The 4Runner was starting to smell like gun oil, coffee, and ham and beans.
+We’d been rolling slow for the last hour, headlights off, using moonlight and sheer stubbornness to navigate.
+The inside of the 4Runner smelled like gun oil, coffee, and the remnants of last night’s ham and beans.

-We pulled in, killed the engine, and sat listening for a long minute.
-Just the sound of frogs, a soft splash, maybe a gator sliding into the water, and lazy buzzing from a fly.
-No mosquitos just yet, but they’d be there with the sun.
+I backed the 4Runner in, killed the engine, and we sat listening for a long minute.
+Just frogs, a soft splash that might have been a gator, and the lazy buzz of a few early flies.
+No mosquitoes yet, but they’d be along with the sun.

 Then headlights appeared behind us — weak, bouncing, clearly not military or law enforcement.

-“Company,” you muttered, already reaching for the Wilson Combat.
+“Company,” I muttered, already reaching for the Wilson Combat on my lap.

 The vehicle stopped thirty yards back.
 A battered pickup.
 Three people got out slowly — hands visible, moving like they were scared of their own shadows.

-A man in his fifties, a younger woman, and a kid maybe twelve years old.
+A man in his mid-fifties, weathered like a mechanic who’d spent his life under hoods.
+A younger woman, late twenties or early thirties.
+And a kid, maybe twelve years old.

-The man called out, voice shaky.
+The man called out, voice shaky but trying to sound steady.
 “We’re not infected!
 We saw fresh tire tracks, thought we heard a vehicle… been driving since the power went out yesterday.
 We need some food, mister.
 We’ll pay.”

 The younger woman nodded hard.
 “We can trade.
 We’ve got tools, some fuel…”

-Your wife stepped up beside you, that fire back in her eyes, 1911 still low but ready.
+Raych stepped up beside me, 1911 still low but ready, quiet fire in her eyes.
 “We’re not running a shelter.
 But we’ve got a little ham and beans left.
 You sick?”

 The man shook his head.
 “No. Swear it.
 Just hungry and tired.”

-You looked at your wife.
+I glanced at Raych.
 She gave a small nod — cautious, but not hostile.

-“Stay where you are,” you called.
+“Stay where you are,” I called.
 “We’ll bring some over.
 No sudden moves.”

-While your wife covered you, you scooped a couple of portions of the still-warm ham and beans into metal cups and walked them halfway, setting them on the ground before backing up.
+While Raych covered me, I scooped three portions of the still-warm ham and beans into metal cups and walked them halfway, setting them on the ground before backing up.

 The kid practically dove for the food.